 On interprofessional education: Interprofessional Education (IPE) allows us to view issues from a vantage point other than our own.
 IPE prepares students to function in health care teams which ultimately benefit patients and families by utilizing collective knowledge and strengths.Read more about me…

 Why WesternU: Since I have a master’s and doctoral degree in Health Science, I wanted to teach in the subject matter that I really enjoy.

 WesternU distinctive: We have just reworked the focus of the Academic Roles and Scholarly Publications class to concentrate on the academic writing style that is required in all the classes.
 The papers written for the class practice using the APA style and the five-chapter format.

 Best Advice: The Master’s of Health Science program has small classes for an intimate setting for learning to take place.
 As an instructor, I have found the students to be very supportive of one another.
 When you become a student here, you will find this to be true.

 Education: EdD, University of La Verne; MS, Western University of Health Sciences

-Where I’m from: Formerly Assistant Dean for Assessment, College of Allied Health Professions and Chair, Department of Physician Assistant Education, Western University of Health Sciences; clinical coordinator/instructor for Physician Assistant Education at Charles R. Drew University of Medicine and Science, Los Angeles, Calif.
+Where I’m from: Formerly Assistant Dean for Assessment, College of Health Sciences and Chair, Department of Physician Assistant Education, Western University of Health Sciences; clinical coordinator/instructor for Physician Assistant Education at Charles R. Drew University of Medicine and Science, Los Angeles, Calif.